 Event registration forms

 “Nonpublic personal information” is information about you that we obtain to arrange for your attendance at our events and/or provide you with your estate plan (Ex: information regarding your assets and your property).

 Information We Disclose

-We may disclose nonpublic personal information about you to persons and organizations not affiliated with FPM (“third parties”) in the following circumstances:
+We may disclose nonpublic personal information about you to persons and organizations affiliated or not affiliated with FPM (“third parties”) in the following circumstances:

 … to persons who represent you or your interests, such as the successor trustee and/or conservator named in your Living Trust, upon your passing or declaration of incompetency.

-…to third parties assisting us with the creation and/or updating of your Living Trust (such as data processors and website designers), marketing FPM (such as mailing services and marketing consultants), or conducting our business (such as our accountants, auditors, and attorneys).
-We require any third party we contract with who receives such information to protect the confidentiality of your nonpublic information, and to use it only for the specific purposes for which the disclosure is made.
+…to third parties assisting us with the creation and/or updating of your Living Trust (such as data processors and website designers), marketing FPM (such as mailing services and marketing consultants), reports on our activities or conducting our business (such as ministry partners, accountants, auditors, and attorneys).
+We require any third party we contract with who receives such information to protect the confidentiality of your nonpublic information and to use it only for the specific purposes for which the disclosure is made.

 …to government authorities, in response to subpoenas, and as otherwise may be required by law.